Elevation Profile of Everest Base Camp Trek

 Altitude Sickness Symptoms

-- Headache which gets worse during the nighttime and when you wake up
+- Headache which gets worse during nighttime and when you wake up

 - Loss of appetite